 where

 The intersection of the right-hand sides of Eqs.~(\ref{tayloreq5L}) and (\ref{tayloreq5R}) provides an excellent approximation to $x_{res}^{b_1,1}$, as can be seen in Fig.~\ref{fig:graphsols}b for $m=3.75$ (open and solid symbols).
-By expanding $\sin \pi/m$ and $\cos \pi/m$ up to the 3rd-order in powers of $\pi/m$, the position of the resonance can then be expressed as
+By solving this linear form of Eq.~(\ref{s1null}), the position of the resonance can then be expressed as